The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces: Study of the KSBA compactification

+\item Consider the stable pair parametrized by the rightmost $0$-dimensional stratum in Figure~\ref{explicitstratification}.
+Then its $\mathbb{Z}_2^2$-cover is isomorphic to the quotient of

-by the involution $\iota$ (see Remark~\ref{k3coverZ23} and the proof of Proposition~\ref{ddescription}).
-This quotient consists of three copies of $\mathbb{P}^1\times\mathbb{P}^1$ glued along rulings in such a way that its dual complex gives a triangulation of the real projective plane. \item[(b)] The stable pair parametrized by a general point in the maximal $1$-dimensional stratum of $\overline{M}_{D_{1,6}}^\nu$ has $\mathbb{Z}_2^2$-cover isomorphic to the quotient of
+by the involution $\iota$ (see Definition~\ref{familyD16polarizedEnriquessurfaces} and the proof of Proposition~\ref{ddescription}).
+This quotient consists of three copies of $\mathbb{P}^1\times\mathbb{P}^1$ glued along rulings in such a way that its dual complex gives a triangulation of the real projective plane.